tramo-ephyslab/TROVA-master/README.md

 - importlib (*conda install -c conda-forge importlib*)
 - cartopy (*conda install -c conda-forge cartopy*)
 - setuptools (*pip install setuptools==58.2.0*)
+- hdf5 (*pip install hdf5*)

 ### Installation
  1- First option

+*You must check that all the packages are installed and that there is no error message when they are imported*.

-   - Clone the repository
+   - Clone the repository:
  ```
  git clone https://github.com/tramo-ephyslab/TROVA-master.git
  ```
-   - Enter the TROVA-master/src/ directory and run the *install_trova.sh* code.
+   - Enter the TROVA-master/src/ directory and execute the *install_trova.sh* code.
  ```
  sh install_trova.sh
  ```
- **_NOTE:_** If you have a problem with the mpi4py library, please check that all the necessary executables are in the created environment (e.g. **"libmpi.so.12"**).
-If they do not exist, create a symbolic link to the environment you are using (e.g **ln -s /home/jose/WRF/Library/lib/libmpi.so.12 /home/jose/anaconda3/envs/test_env/lib**)

  2- Second option:

+ With this option conda will install the necessary TROVA dependencies.

   ```
   conda install -c tramo-ephyslab trova